 I researched many different possible therapies and used cognitive rehabilitation therapy to help in relearning to read.
 I found that when I read, my eyes would stop tracking after about two sentences and I had 0% comprehension.
 I used audio books and the same version of the written book to force my eyes to track again two months later I was reading again.

 My search took me down many paths eventually leading me to a therapy called Hyperbaric Oxygen Therapy or HBOT.
 I became almost obsessed with learning all I could about HBOT and the potential to treat my physical brain injury.
-I started sponsoring Veterans that also suffered a TBI and was very excited about one day myself completing the 40 1hr “dives” recommended HBOT protocol for a TBI.
+I started sponsoring my Brother and Sister Veterans to receive hyperbaric oxygen therapy (HBOT) that also had suffered a TBI.
+I was very excited about one day myself completing the 40 1hr “dives” recommended HBOT protocol for a TBI.
 A “dive” is what a HBOT treatment is called because the chambers are used to treat SCUBA divers that are suffering from decompression sickness (DCS) also known as the “Bends”.

 I was contacted by someone in the HBOT field who told me they had heard about what I was doing and offered to sponsor my 40 “dives”.
 On 09/21/2015 I started the recommended 40 1-hour “dives” in a multiplace Hyperbaric Oxygen Therapy chamber and finished the 40th dive on 11/13/2015.
 The TBI negatively impacted my cognition and the HBOT dives returned my cognition to normal or better.
 If you believe that Veterans deserve a non-drug alternative therapy to treat their physical brain injuries let me know how you would raise the funds to complete these treatments.